DLiyanage24/Research-Project/Cognition.md

 #### 1. Visual Input (lineup)

-Stimuli: Participant sees a lineup of similar scatterplots.\
+Stimuli: Participant sees a lineup of similar scatter plots.\
 Goal: Identify the one plot that is statistically most different (e.g., strongest trend).

 #### 2. Visual encoding and perception